-A fourth 'aim' was added after a few months - to put on-line some of the notes and illustrations contributed to what is now Woking's only free weekly newspaper, the Woking Informer.
-But when that column ceased early in 2013 and was transferred to its larger, paid-for, sister paper (the Woking Advertiser), the task of writing the expanded articles each week meant that something had to give.
+A fourth 'aim' was added after a few months - to put on-line some of the notes and illustrations that I contributed (from June 2010) to what is now Woking's only free weekly newspaper, the Woking Informer.
+But when that column was transferred to its larger, paid-for, sister paper (the Woking Advertiser), the task of writing the expanded articles each week meant that something had to give.
 Maybe one day when I have time I will go back and add them to this site too.

 Having said that, in January 2014, my Woking Advertiser column took on a slightly different form with a Chronological History of Woking being written, starting with the Geology and Geography of Woking (on the 10th January), and then progressing each week through the prehistory and history of the area - eventually right up to the present day.
 The text and illustrations sent to the Editor each week (together with other notes and illustrations not included in the newspaper) can now be found on a separate 'History' page.

 Finally (although perhaps the most important element of this site) I wanted to include pages of research and sources so that anyone with an interest in Woking’s history can have access to my ‘archive’ of local material and memorabilia.
 Whilst there are obviously many items in my collection awaiting scanning and uploading to this site, in the main this last aim for the site has been largely achieved.